MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-processing-sales-opportunities.md

    In the **Close Opportunity Code** field, you can choose from one of the existing close opportunity codes or add a new code.
 To add a new code, from the drop-down list, choose **Select from full list**, and then choose **new**.
 On the new blank line, fill in the **Code**, **Type**, and **Description** fields, and then choose the **OK** button.

 ## <a name="to-create-quotes-for-opportunities"></a>To create quotes for opportunities
+> [!NOTE]
-You can create sales quotes for contacts that are not recorded as customers.
+> You can only create sales quotes from opportunities where the contact type is Company.

 1. On the **Opportunity List** page, select the opportunity, and then choose the **Assign Sales Quote** action.
 The **Sales Quote** page opens.
 2. Fill in the relevant fields.